adiazcayeros/jacarandas/README.md

 # jacarandas
 Geocoded files of jacarandas and trees in historic center of Mexico City.

 Superimposed to the 1753 map of Villasenor y Sanchez.
+The geocoding was done by hand by Alberto Diaz-Cayeros, using ESRIs basemap updated March 15, 2018 (Spring).
+Tree cover is approximate since it is not always easy to identify individual trees in dense canopy.

 jacarandas.json